Tips for Improving Transfer Efficiency

 Get ready to spray less paint.

 By increasing transfer efficiency we reduce the amount of paint sprayed.
 When more paint actually reaches a part, you need to spray out less to get the finish your customers need.

 Spraying less paint leads to a reduction in released VOCs.
 It also lengthens the life of your booth filters.

-See how much you can save when you replace your conventional air-assist or HVLP gun with a Pro Xp Series spray gun.
+What return on investment can you get by replacing an conventional air-assist or HVLP gun with a Pro Xp Series spray gun?

 The advantages and differences between air spray, air assist, electrostatic and rotary bell applicator technology.